-Duolingo’s learning path is also geared towards pointless sentences that I won’t ever use.
+Duolingo’s learning path is also geared toward pointless sentences that I won’t ever use.
 Things like “the cats drink milk” or “the monkey eats an apple.”
 When would I ever say that?
 (It’s worth noting that I’ve only tried a few Duolingo courses, namely French-Spanish, English-Spanish, English-German, and French-Italian, so things may be different with other language combinations.)

 Duolingo was hellbent on teaching me useless sentences about cats and apples.

 Despite the boredom and lack of motivation I was feeling, I kept coming back to Duolingo and giving it my best shot.
 I failed repeatedly.
-Until I decided to see what other language learning apps were out there.
+Until I decided to see what other language-learning apps were out there.

 Memrise’s language learning approach is different

 After a few misses, I landed on Memrise staring at an English-German course while shrugging and thinking, “Well, how bad could it be?”

 Not bad.
 Not at all.
 Actually, surprisingly excellent.
 10 minutes in, I had learned a few words, and I was watching a video trying to pick those words in the middle of a conversation.
 The next day, I came back for a second session, then the day after that, and the one after that.